MuhammadHassanBashir/logging-with-fluentd/README.md

 ## Elastic cloud creating dataview with index

-      Once everything workings file.
-You can found fluentd logs with no error.
+      Once everything workings fine.
+You will found fluentd microservice logs having no error.

       Then go to elastic cloud kibana section > stack management > index management and confirm your sent index.
 You should see it here.

       Now for creating data view with index , go to kibana section > stack management > data view > create data view > and find your sent index and also select timestamp, give name to index and save it.

-      for Log Visualization, go to Discover and select created data view and it will give you the micro services logs on elastic cloud..
+      for Log Visualization, go to Discover and select created data view and it will give you the kubernetes micro services logs on elastic cloud..